 The pomegranate root system is shallow, with most of it being less than 60cm (2 feet) deep and very rarely below 90cm (3 feet) - large, mature trees or strong, wide shrubs.
 For growing in containers, this is beneficial in many ways: containers don't have to be extra-large, can be wider than higher which makes plants and containers more resistant to wind, easier maintenance, etc.

-In fact, pomegranate is sensitive to soggy and damp soil - such growing conditions can lead to flower and fruits loss and to low fruit quality.
+In fact, pomegranate is sensitive to soggy and damp soil - such growing conditions can lead to flower and fruits loss and low fruit quality.
 In the long run, such conditions even can kill pomegranate trees.

 Proper Soil and Watering

-So, fill the container with a good potting soil, add dried manure pellets (doesn't have to be dried manure pellets, but I use it often instead of 'classic' manure), add some balanced NPK fertilizer 8-8-8 or similar, add some compost and humus, add a shovel of sand, add a shovel of hydroton pebbles, mix everything and plant the pomegranate tree.
+So, fill the container with good potting soil, add dried manure pellets (doesn't have to be dried manure pellets, but I use it often instead of 'classic' manure), add some balanced NPK fertilizer 8-8-8 or similar, add some organic compost and humus, add a shovel of sand, add a shovel of hydroton pebbles, mix everything and plant the pomegranate tree.

-Also, be sure to check pH of soil from time to time, since many fertilizers increase acidity slightly over time.
+Also, be sure to check the pH of soil from time to time, since many fertilizers increase acidity slightly over time.

-- I never tried adding hydrogel beads or powder to pomegranate containers and I am not sure that that would be a good idea - hydrogel 'suck in' water and release it into the soil again, but hydrogel changes its volume without helping soil to 'breathe'.
+- I never tried adding hydrogel beads or powder to pomegranate containers and I am not sure that that would be a good idea - hydrogel 'suck in' water and release it into the soil again, but hydrogel changes its volume without helping the soil to 'breathe'.
 To really test hydrogel, one needs several plants and several years - if you have tried it, please, give us a note.

 Water pomegranate in containers whenever you water your other plants, just keep the amounts of water moderate - normally, pomegranate trees require around 2-3 cm (1 inch) of water, weekly, but this slightly increases when growing them in containers.

 Also, organic mulch can help - it will decrease moisture loss and will gradually release nutrients into the soil.
-So, add or keep 2-3 cm (1 inch) of mulch on top of the soil to help the plants stay healthy, grow, flower and bear fruits.
+So, add or keep 2-3 cm (1 inch) of mulch on top of the soil to help the plants stay healthy, grow, flower, and bear fruits.

 Pomegranate Container Size and Type

 For ornamental only varieties, containers can be smaller.
 Wider containers are also more stable to gusts of winds or running kids and pets (been there, seen that!).
 When tipped over, larger containers are also harder to return to standing position, requiring some decent strength.
-Also, repositioning of larger containers is harder than smaller containers - very important if you have to protect/reposition your pomegranate plants during winter.
+Also, repositioning larger containers is harder than smaller containers - very important if you have to protect/reposition your pomegranate plants during winter.

-Most people grow pomegranate in plastic containers, but other materials are also used - ceramic, terracotta, concrete etc.
+Most people grow pomegranate in plastic containers, but other materials are also used - ceramic, terracotta, concrete, etc.

 However, one of the most important aspects of a good growing container for pomegranate is - drainage.
 Be sure that on the bottom of the container there are more than enough holes to let any excess water drain away.
-In fact, some people grow pomegranate in containers without base plate, so that there are absolutely no retained water in the container.
+In fact, some people grow pomegranate in containers without a base plate, so that there is absolutely no retained water in the container.

-Dwarf and bonsai pomegranate trees can be grown in ordinary plastic flower pots and maintained just like larger pomegranate varieties, except that they need more frequent watering during summer heat.
+Dwarf and bonsai pomegranate trees can be grown in ordinary plastic flower pots and maintained just like larger pomegranate varieties, except that they need more frequent watering during the summer heat.